 are also known as , , , , and .

 - 1 box white cake mix 15.25 oz or close

 - 1/2 cup chopped nuts optional

 - confectioner's sugar for dipping (about a cup)

 - Preheat oven to 375.

-- Shape dough into one inch balls.
-Place about two inches apart on ungreased cookie sheet.
-Bake until almost set, about ten minutes.
+- Shape cookie dough into one-inch balls.
+Place about two inches apart on an ungreased cookie sheet.
+Bake until almost set, or for about 10 minutes.

-- While warm dip tops in powdered sugar and then cool.confectioner's sugar
+- While warm, dip the tops in powdered sugar and then cool.confectioner's sugar

 Don’t hide from fear…make fear hide from faith!